Leadership for Sustainability Education - Additional Programmatic Information

 - International students must have an official TOEFL score report sent directly to PSU Office of Admission from the Educational Testing Service (ETS).
 You can check TOEFL requirements here.
 Have the report mailed to: PSU, Office of Admissions and Records, P.O.
 Box 751, Portland, OR 97207

 - A Master of Arts differs from a Master of Science in that there is a second language proficiency requirement for Master's of Arts degrees.
-You can find additional information on the Office of Graduate Studies website.
+You can find additional information here.

 - It is a University requirement that students register and pay for at least one credit in the term they are admitted.
 Failure to do so will result in automatic cancellation of your admission.
 If you need to change the term for which you intend to begin classes after you have submitted your application, please contact the ELP department at 503-725-4633 to discuss your options.

 - Students may enroll in courses prior to formal admission into the program.
 Pre-admission credits are defined as credits taken at any institution, including PSU before the term of formal admission.